 (1) With your consent, you can subscribe to our free newsletter, with which we inform you about our current interesting offers.
 The advertised goods and services are named in the declaration of consent.

-Mandatory information for sending the newsletter is only your e-mail address.
-The other data [title, first name, last name, address, date of birth] is voluntary and will be used to address you personally.
+The only mandatory data for sending the newsletter is your e-mail address.
+The provision of further data [title, first name, last name, address, date of birth] is voluntary and will be used to address you personally.
 The data will be used exclusively for sending the newsletter.

 (2) The legal basis for the processing of the data after registration for the newsletter by the user is, in the case of consent, Art.
 6 para.
 1 p.
 1 lit. a) DSGVO as well as applies to the legal basis for sending the newsletter pursuant to Art.
 7 para.
 3 UWG.

 (4) The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
 Accordingly, your e-mail address will be stored as long as the subscription to the newsletter is active.

-This also enables the revocation of consent to the storage of personal data collected during the registration process.
+This also enables you to revoke your consent to the storage of the personal data collected during the registration process.

 (1) We offer you the opportunity to register on our website (https://shop.cph-hotels.com) by providing personal data.
 The data is entered in an input mask and transmitted to us and stored.
-In principle, this data is not passed on to third parties unless there is a legal obligation to pass it on or the passing on serves criminal or legal prosecution.
+As a matter of principle, this data is not passed on to third parties, unless there is a legal obligation to pass it on or the passing on serves criminal or legal prosecution.

-The following data is collected as part of the registration process:
+The following data is collected during the registration process:

 – First name, last name

-- Self-selected password (there is no obligation to use a clear name, pseudonymous use is possible)
+– Self-selected password (there is no obligation to use a clear name, a pseudonymous use is possible)

 – Freely chosen username